genexplain/geneXplainR/paper/paper.md

 *Figure 1.
 Graphical user interface of the geneXplain platform showing the Flux Balance Analysis workflow.*

-We have developed geneXplainR, an R [@R] interface for the geneXplain platform, that makes it possible to define analysis pipelines in the R language that use tools, workflows and other resources integrated in the platform.
+We have developed geneXplainR, an R [@R] interface for the geneXplain platform, that makes it possible to define analysis pipelines in the R language using tools, workflows and other resources integrated in the platform.
 The package is based on and extends the rbiouml package [@rbiouml].
 The geneXplainR adds basic functionality not covered by rbiouml such as creation of projects, folders or deletion of items from the workspace as well as functions that provide